equintanilla20/CS3354_HW/Notes.md

 - Gamma, Erich; Helm, Richard; Johnson, Ralph; Vlissides, John;
   - "Design Patterns: Elements of Reusable Object-Oriented Software"
 - Types of Patterns
   - Two main patterns: Inheritance and Composite (see below).
-The two pillars of object oriented design.
+The two pillars of object-oriented design.
   I. Creational Design Pattern
     - Ensure you are creating an object in the best possible way with checks and balances before reaching the `new` keyword.
     - Dependency Injection?